C. E. M. Hansel: Early life and education

-Hansel was born in 1917 in Bedford, England and attended Bedford School as a child.
+Hansel was born in 1917 in Bedford, England, and attended Bedford School as a child.
 He received a commission in the RAF Equipment branch as an acting pilot officer in April 1939, serving in England, Iraq, and Egypt.
 After his service, he attended Bournemouth Municipal College of Technology and Commerce, earning a BA, and Fitzwilliam College, Cambridge University, where he studied Moral Sciences, Part II Psychology and earned his MA.

 Parapsychology career

 Following his graduation in 1949, Hansel joined the faculty at the University of Manchester as a lecturer in Psychology.
 He later moved to Swansea University where he became a Professor of Experimental Psychology and Head of the Department of Psychology.
 Hansel was a fellow of the Committee for Skeptical Inquiry.

 Hansel's most well-known work is his book ESP: A Scientific Evaluation (1966), revised (1980, 1989).
-In it, he examined the areas of telepathy, clairvoyance, precognition, and psychokinesis and analysed a number of major ESP experiments that claimed to have conclusively demonstrated the phenomenon.
-Hansel found that all of the research he examined suffered from poor experimental design which allowed for error, misinterpretation and fraud.
+In it, he examined the areas of telepathy, clairvoyance, precognition, and psychokinesis and analysed many major ESP experiments that claimed to have conclusively demonstrated the phenomenon.
+Hansel found that all of the research he examined suffered from poor experimental design, which allowed for error, misinterpretation, and fraud.
 He suspected that the data from the Soal-Goldney experiments, run by Samuel Soal, was fraudulent but parapsychologists refused to accept Hansel's charge.
 However, Hansel was later proven to be correct.
 Hansel noted that there was a history of "trickery" in psychical research and reached the conclusion that although trickery was not necessarily the cause of the results, as long as it could not be ruled out ESP could not be claimed to have been conclusively demonstrated.
 In his revised edition, Hansel (1980) points out that "after 100 years of research, not a single individual has been found who can demonstrate ESP to the satisfaction of independent investigators.
 For this reason alone it is unlikely that ESP exists".